Constructing supersingular elliptic curves with a given endomorphism ring: Introduction

-Consider the $\Z$-module $\OO^T = \{ 2x - \Tr( x ) : x \in \OO \}$ of rank $3$ .
-Note that $y \in \OO^T$ implies $\Tr( y ) = 0$ and so $\OO^T$ is a subset of the pure quaternions.
-Fix a $\Z$-module basis $\{ \omega_1, \omega_2, \omega_3 \}$ for $\OO^T$ and consider the ternary quadratic form $Q( x, y, z ) = \Nr( x \omega_1 + y \omega_2 + z \omega_3 )$ giving a norm on $\OO^T$.
-Kaneko~\cite{Kaneko} has shown, in the special case where $\sqrt{-p} \in \OO^T$, that there is an element $x \in \OO^T$ of norm at most $\frac{4}{\sqrt{3}}\sqrt{p}$.
 Let $\OO'$ be another maximal order in the same quaternion algebra $B_p$ and let $Q'$ be the ternary form associated with $\OO'$.
 A natural question is whether $Q$ determines $\OO$.
 In other words, if $Q'$ is equivalent to $Q$ in the sense of quadratic forms then is $\OO'$ isomorphic to $\OO$?
 We will show that this is the case.
-Indeed, our main result (Theorem~\ref{maintheorem}) is much stronger: It states that if the forms $Q$ and $Q'$ have the same successive minima, plus some other mild conditions, then $\OO \cong \OO'$, and hence $Q$ and $Q'$ are equivalent.
-Schiemann~\cite{Schiemann} has shown that two ternary quadratic forms are determined by their theta series.
+Indeed, our main result (Theorem~\ref{maintheorem}) is much stronger: It states that if the forms $Q$ and $Q'$ are such that $Q'$ represents the successive minima of $Q$ (which is not the same as saying that the forms have the same successive minima), plus some other mild conditions, then $\OO \cong \OO'$, and hence $Q$ and $Q'$ are equivalent.
+Schiemann~\cite{Schiemann} has shown that two ternary quadratic forms are determined up to equivalence by their theta series.
 Our result may be viewed as a strong form of Schiemann's theorem in the case where both forms arise from maximal orders in the same quaternion algebra.

 Our work is motivated by several computational questions about supersingular elliptic curves.
 One problem is, given a maximal order $\OO$ in $B_p$, to compute an elliptic curve $E$ over $\F_{p^2}$ such that $\End(E) \cong \OO$.
 A second problem is to compute a list of all isomorphism classes of supersingular elliptic curves $E $ over $\F_{p^2}$ (or over $\F_p$ in a restricted case) together with a description of $\End(E)$.
 To solve both problems we use Hilbert class polynomials.
+The main idea is that if $\OO \cong \End( E) $ and if $\OO^T$ has an element of small norm $d$ then $E$ has a ``complex multiplication'' of degree $d$ and so $j(E)$ is a root of the Hilbert class polynomial $H_{-d}(x)$.
 The first problem does not seem to have been considered in the literature previously.
 Cervi\~no~\cite{Cervino} has given an algorithm to solve the second problem that seems to run in $O( p^{3 + \varepsilon} )$ operations (or $O( p^{2.5 + \varepsilon} )$ in the restricted case over $\F_p$); our approach leads to a superior running time of $O( p^{2.5 + \varepsilon} )$ operations (or $O( p^{1.5 + \varepsilon} )$ in the restricted case).
-However, the main focus of our paper is the theoretical result, and further details about the algorithms and applications may be developed in future work.